chimo/microblog-tools/README.md

 1. On the next page, click on the "Micro-blog Tools" link
 1. Copy and paste the "Consumer Key" and "Consumer Secret" values in the Micro-blog Tools boxes

-You will then be redirected here where you\'ll be able to change your settings, if desired.
+You will then be redirected to the configuration page where you\'ll be able to change your settings, if desired.